 Police skirmished with the rioters through the next day.
 Both sides dodged bottles, bricks and bullets.

 Frank Ventrone had been vacationing at his summer home in Warwick when the violence broke out.
 Returning to the city, he tried to explain his side of the story.
-It was retail sellers of pasta who were raising prices dramatically, not his company, he said.
+Retail sellers of pasta were raising prices dramatically, not his company, he said.

 Ventrone then met with the leaders of the macaroni riots and agreed to lower his prices.
-A box of pasta that cost $1.60 was dropped to $1.40.
+He dropped the cost of a box of pasta to $1.40 from $1.60.
 And, he promised to make all his pasta available at wholesale prices to any customers who came to his store — not just retailers.

 More Macaroni Riots

-The macaroni riots bubbled over again on September 7 in response to a Labor Day rally that decried low wages and general inflation.
+The macaroni riots then bubbled over again on September 7.
+They responded to a Labor Day rally that decried low wages and general inflation.
 Police, though, had prepared and moved quickly to defuse it.

-Fourteen civilians received injuries in the macaroni riots, along with 10 police officers and firefighters.
-And more than $20,000 in damage occurred.
+Fourteen civilians received injuries in the macaroni riots.
+Ten police officers and firefighters also got hurt.
+The riots also caused more than $20,000 in damage.

-Eventually the economic recovery that grew out of the need for American goods in war-torn Europe would quell labor disturbances in New England.
-F.P.
-Ventrone’s would prosper through 1951.
+Eventually an economic recovery grew out of the need for American goods in war-torn Europe.
+Prosperity quelled labor disturbances in New England.
+And F.P.
+Ventrone prospered through 1951.